 (1) is required to register under the Sex Offender Registration and Notification Act;

-(including the Uniform Code of Military Justice), the law of the District of Columbia, Indian tribal law, or the law of any territory or
+(including the Uniform Code of Military Justice), the law of the District of Columbia, Indian tribal law, or the law of any territory or possession of the

 THE TRAVELING REGISTRANT AND THE COURTS